-The Initiative is designed to positively impact the following neighborhoods of direct impact the Green Island neighborhood in Worcester (census tract #: 7317, Worcester County) and the Roxbury neighborhood of Boston (census tract #: 804.01 Suffolk County).
+The Initiative is designed to positively impact the Green Island neighborhood in Worcester (census tract #: 7317, Worcester County).

 II.
 RESPONSIBLE PARTY: ECOCOMIC BLOOM INITIATIVE COORDINATOR

 Major Bloom will hire an Economic Bloom Initiative Coordinator ("Coordinator") to implement and oversee the Initiative.
 As part of his/her role, the Coordinator will be responsible for: